 Quantization aware training

-During the static quantization stage, we noticed that the integerized decoder model for lambda=0.08 (highest rate) was significantly worse than the float version.
+During the static quantization stage, it was noticed that the integerized decoder model for lambda=0.08 (highest rate) performs significantly worse than the float version, unlike for the other lambdas.

-We thus retrained a decoder only for this particular point using Quantization aware training method:
+We thus retrained a decoder for this specific point only using Quantization Aware Training (QAT):

-All weights were quantized on 15 bits + 1 bit of sign
+All weights were quantized on 15 bits + 1 bit for the sign

-All intermediate latents were quantized on 15 bits + 1 bits of sign after the first deconvolution layer.
+All intermediate variables were quantized on 15 bits + 1 bits (sign) after the first deconvolution layer.